eddt123/BERT_Minimiser/README.md

 # BERT_Maximiser
-Takes sentences and calculates the BERT score between them, it then modifies them until they have a maximised BERT score so they are the most semanticall different
+Takes sentences and calculates the BERT score between them, it then modifies them until they have a maximised BERT score so they are semantically different